knpuniversity/ansible/knpu/ansible-modules.md

 is from the command line. `ansible localhost` means that - for now - we're going to run this module against our local machine.
 Then, `-m command` to run the "command" module - the simplest module in Ansible that allows you to... well... just run a command directly on the server.
-Then, add `-a "bin/echo 'Hello Ansible"'` to pass that as an argument to the `command` module:
+Then, add `-a "bin/echo 'Hello Ansible'"` to pass that as an argument to the `command` module:

 ```terminal